-As mentioned previously, NCHS will continue to field the Electronic Medical Records Supplement (EMRS) with a supplementary sample of 2,000 physicians.
+As mentioned previously, NCHS will continue to field the Electronic Medical Records Supplement (EMRS) with a supplementary sample of 10,302 physicians.

-In order to keep costs as low as possible, the questions will be conducted using a mail-out/mail back format.
-The initial main mail survey will include an introductory letter (see Attachment S), along with the survey questionnaire.
-The questions that will be asked of the additional physicians will be similar to those in the Physician Induction Interview (PII) of the core NAMCS.
+In order to keep costs as low as possible, the supplemental sample will continue to be conducted using a mail-out/mail back format.
+The initial main mail survey will include an introductory letter (see Attachment P), along with the survey questionnaire.
+The questions that will be asked of the additional physicians will be similar to those in the NAMCS-1.
 Slight changes were made to account for the different collection method, as the mail version is self-administered, whereas the core NAMCS questions are asked via a personal interview.
-Only a subset of the questions from the PII that relate to the characteristics of the physician’s practice PII will be used.
-Please see Attachment T for a copy of the questionnaire which will be used in the 2009 mail survey.
+Only a subset of the questions from the NAMCS-1 that relate to the characteristics of the physician’s practice will be used.
+Please see Attachment D for a copy of the approved 2011 EMR/EHR mail survey questionnaire.

+As mentioned in section A.1, the EMR/EHR items will help guide the policymaking process surrounding Stage II meaningful use.
+The meaningful use rule is part of a coordinated set of regulations to help create a private and secure 21st century electronic health information system.
+Criteria for meaningful use, as defined by The Office of the National Coordinator for Health Information Technology (ONC), will be implemented in three stages.
+Specifically, Stage 1 will begin in 2011; Stage 2 will begin in 2013, and will add more requirements and new reports; and Stage 3 will begin in 2015 and is expected to add more requirements.
+The information obtained from the EMR/EHR questions (checking insurance eligibility electronically, questions related to information exchange, and the new EHR functionality questions) will provide great value to ONC and NCHS.